 HAVING CONSIDERED the proposals made by the e-Navigation Committee:

-ADOPTS the Minimum Standards for the Performance and Monitoring of eLoran Services in the frequency band 90 – 110 kHz set out in the annex of this recommendation; and
+ADOPTS the Minimum Standards for the Performance and Monitoring of eLoran Services in the frequency band 90 – 110 kHz set out in the annex of this guidelines; and

-RECOMMENDS National Members and other appropriate Authorities providing, or intending to provide eLoran services in the frequency band 90 – 110 kHz, to use the Minimum Standards set out in the annex to this recommendation.
+RECOMMENDS National Members and other appropriate Authorities providing, or intending to provide eLoran services in the frequency band 90 – 110 kHz, to use the Minimum Standards set out in the annex to this guideline.

 Annex

-Minimum Standards for the Performance and Monitoring of eLoran Services.
+Minimum Standards for the Performance and Monitoring of eLoran Services in the frequency band 90 - 110 kHz.

 List of Contents